-We are removing remnants of a historic manufactured gas plant in St. Cloud, Minnesota.
+We removed remnants of a historic manufactured gas plant in St. Cloud, Minnesota.

-We are undertaking a project to excavate foundations, piping and any impacted soil leftover from a former Manufactured Gas Plant (MGP) that once operated from about 1910 to 1949, primarily on the southwest corner of 5th Avenue North and 2nd Street North in St. Cloud.
+We completed a project to excavate foundations, piping and any impacted soil leftover from a former Manufactured Gas Plant (MGP) that once operated from about 1910 to 1949, primarily on the southwest corner of 5th Avenue North and 2nd Street North in St. Cloud.

-Excavation work will begin in June 2019 and is expected to be completed in August 2019.
-The Minnesota Pollution Control Agency approved the project, which will be done under its oversight and following its standards.
+Excavation work began in June 2019 and was completed in August 2019.
+The Minnesota Pollution Control Agency approved the project, which was done under the agency's oversight and followed its standards.

 Our company has provided natural gas and electric service to hundreds of communities for more than a century in the eight Western and Midwestern states where we operate.
 At times, we have needed to investigate and remediate legacy MGP sites, similar to the St. Cloud MGP.
 We have a successful track record managing these projects.
 In the past, state and local officials responsible for overseeing and evaluating this work have positively recognized our efforts.